Heat pump: History

-In the period before 1875, heat pumps were for the time being pursued for vapour compression evaporation (open heat pump process) in salt works with their obvious advantages for saving wood and coal.
+Prior to 1875, heat pumps were being pursued for vapor-compression evaporation (open heat pump process) in salt works with their obvious advantages for saving wood and coal.
 In 1857, Peter von Rittinger was the first to try to implement the idea of vapor compression in a small pilot plant.
-Presumably inspired by Rittinger's experiments in Ebensee, Antoine-Paul Piccard from the University of Lausanne and the engineer J. H. Weibel from the Weibel–Briquet company in Geneva built the world's first really functioning vapor compression system with a two-stage piston compressor.
+Presumably inspired by Rittinger's experiments in Ebensee, Antoine-Paul Piccard from the University of Lausanne and the engineer J. H. Weibel from the Weibel–Briquet company in Geneva, Switzerland, built the world's first really functioning vapor-compression system with a two-stage piston compressor.
 In 1877 this first heat pump in Switzerland was installed in the Bex salt works.